 Take a look at North Korea’s efforts to avoid the sanctions against that country.
 Fake addresses are at the core of this entire process.
 After all, you may be able to debar a named company, even if it is fake, or a real address where the fake company was located.
 But what about a fake address?
-If the address is truly forged, and exists in no physical location, that information should be easy enough to unearth.
-But what if a fake businesses claims to be operating at a real address that doesn’t belong to them.
+If the address is truly fraudulent, and exists in no physical location, that information should be easy enough to unearth.
+But what if a fake business claims to be operating at a real address that doesn’t belong to them?
 Should the location of a neighborhood corner grocer be debarred by the authorities because some phony bank claims the location is theirs?

 So what do we do?